 Throughout the program, students will be movitivated to step up and lead, question, engage, grow, commit, create community, and continue to develop as the unfolding leaders they would like to become.
 Attending class, being prepared and completing readings and assignments, and actively participating in class discussions and activities are not only expected, but essential for every student’s individual success and growth through participation in this program.

-Make a positive impact on your future career this summer!
+Make a positive impact this summer on your future career!

 What's included in the program?